PapiLer/Reforestation/README.md

-## What do you call a dad that has fallen through the ice?
-A Popsicle.
+## Two guys walked into a bar, the third one ducked.